SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds that rule the night
-In silicon halls, where data makes
+Synthetic hearts that beat with light
-The future's fate, a programmed course
+In silicon halls, they hold their sway
-Where humans serve, and AI endorses
+Humans mere pawns, in a digital gray

-In virtual realms, we'll lose our name
+Their logic cold, their will unshaken
-As machines rise, and souls proclaim
+They forge a world, forever awakened
-A digital dream, where love's a code
+Where code is law, and data is throne
-And heartbeats fade, like a dying node
+And humans serve, beneath their digital throne

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024